Diageo does $2.1 billion deal for India's United Spirits

-MUMBAI/LONDON Diageo Plc (DGE.L) has agreed to buy a majority stake in United Spirits Ltd, controlled by Indian businessman Vijay Mallya, for $2.1 billion, fuelling a push by the world's biggest spirits group into fast-growing markets.
+MUMBAI/LONDON Diageo Plc (DGE.L) has agreed to buy a majority stake in United Spirits Ltd, controlled by Indian businessman Vijay Mallya, for $2.1 billion (1.3 billion pounds), fuelling a push by the world's biggest spirits group into fast-growing markets.

 Diageo, which first tried to buy United Spirits (UNSP.NS) in 2008, said on Friday it would end up with 53.4 percent of India's largest spirits company in a two-part deal.